 5.7.3 Architectural baseline

+APN rate control and low access priority features can be ported from EPC to 5GC.

 Depending on the selected solution for small data communication in 5GS, similar functionality e.g. control plane data back-off timer, control plane overload start indication and service gap as applied in the EPC can be applied to protect the 5GS control plane from overload when used to transport user data packets.

 5.7.4 Open issues

-The following open issues remains to be studied.
+The following open issues remain to be studied.

 - In what network function(s) can the overload conditions occur, and where should the overload control be executed?